Salient Object Detection: A Benchmark: Discussions and Conclusions

 By investigating the performances and the design choices of all compared models, our extensive evaluations do suggest some clear messages about commonly used design choices, which could be valuable for developing future algorithms.
 We refer readers to our recent survey~\cite{borji2014salient} for a comprehensive review of different design choices adopted for salient object detection.

 \begin{itemize}\itemsep5pt

-\item From the elements perspective, all top six models are built upon superpixels (regions).
+\item From the elements perspective, top five models (except QCUT) are built upon superpixels (regions).
 On the one hand, compared with pixels, more effective features (\eg, color histogram) can be extracted from regions.
 On the other hand, compared with patches, the boundary of the salient object is better preserved for region-based approaches, leading to more accurate detection performance.
-Moreover, since the number of pixels is far less than the number of pixels or patches, region-based methods has the potential to run faster.
+Moreover, since the number of superpixels is far less than the number of pixels or patches, region-based methods has the potential to run faster.

-\item All the top six models explicitly consider the background prior, which assumes that that the area in the narrow border of the image belongs to the background.
+\item All the top six models explicitly consider the background prior, which assumes that the area in the narrow border of the image belongs to the background.
 Compared with the location prior of a salient object, such a background prior performs more robust.

 \item The leading method in our benchmark (\ie,~DRFI), discriminatively trains a regression model to predict region saliency according to a 93-dimensional feature vector.
 Instead of purely relying on the cues extracted only from the input image, DRFI resorts to human annotations to automatically discover feature integration rules.
 The high performance of this simple learning-based method encourages pursuing data-driven approaches for salient object detection.